-Programming Tutorials From Made With Code from Google: In June, Google announced Made With Code, an ambitious project with the goal to encourage girls to pursue careers in computer science.
-The Made With Code projects are easy-to-follow, and if your kids are completely new to coding, don't fret.
+Programming Tutorials From Made With Code by Google: Google's Made With Code project has a mission of encouraging girls to pursue careers in computer science.
+The Made With Code projects are easy to follow, and if your kids are completely new to coding, don't fret.
 There's something for both intermediate and beginning coders.
-Plus, there are even more tutorials in the Resources section, with more to come.
+Plus, there are even more tutorials in the Resources section with new offerings released periodically.

 Lessons and Tutorials From Code.org: Code.org was launched in 2013 to advocate for wider access to computer science learning in schools and for underrepresented students of color.
 In addition to their advocacy efforts, Code.org has posted several useful lessons that are great to share with your kids.
 Aside from popular lessons like K-8 Introduction to Computer Science, there are links to informative tutorials from a variety of sources.

 Best Apps and Websites for Learning Programming and Coding: This resource from Common Sense Media, featured on their Graphite platform, provides insightful reviews of popular programming tools.
-All of the reviews on the site are done by teachers, and they're based on ease-of-use, quality, and engagement, among others.
+All of the reviews on the site are by teachers, and they're based on ease of use, quality, and engagement, among other criteria.

 EdSurge Guide: Teaching Kids to Code: EdSurge produced this comprehensive guide for parents.
-It's a trove of interesting and useful articles like "Teaching Coding: Where Do You Start?" and the guide also features information for more than 50 tools that you can use with your kids.
+It's a trove of interesting and useful articles like "Teaching Coding: Where Do You Start?"
+The guide also features information for more than 50 tools that you can use with your kids.

 Inspiring Articles About Kids Learning to Code

 Still looking for some ideas?
-Here are a few more sources to learn about the benefits of learning coding skills and help your kids start programming.
+Here are a few more sources about the benefits of learning coding skills to help your kids start programming: